justland/just-web-react/libraries/react/README.md

 const Component = () => {
   const [counter, setCounter] = useStore(
     store,
-    // getState
-    s => s.counter,
+    // get which part of the store to use as state s => s.counter,
-    // Optional: updateStore when state changes
+    // updateStore when state changes
     s=>{ s.counter = counter }
   )

   return <div>{counter}</div>
 }
 ```

-Note that `updateStore()` is optional.
-If you want to keep the state internal to the component and update the store on demand,
-you can use `useEffect()` to update the store yourself.

-But most of the time, supplying `updateStore()` is sufficient.

 ## useStoreContext